dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 ![upload-image]({{ "/assets/img/uops-cache-miss-gran/dsb-ovf-full-line-miss-uops.png" | relative_url }})

 The result does not meer our expectation.
-The most ineteresting thing here is that the number of uops delivered from the DSB were exactly 0.
+The most interesting thing here is that the number of uops delivered from the DSB were exactly 0.
 In all cases.
 It means that all of the uops were delivered from MITE.
 Now recall the IAOM/B.5.7.3:

 > There are no partial hits in the Decoded ICache.
 If any micro-op that is part of that lookup on the 32-byte
 > chunk is missing, a Decoded ICache miss occurs on all micro-ops for that transaction.

 The example shown above suggests that the miss might happen not just for 32-byte lookup but for the whole cache line.
 To better understand conditions under which such misses may occur we need to consider a few more examples.

-### Partial DSB hits per 32-byte region
+### Partial DSB hits per 32-bytes region

 Now lets take a look at an example with slightly different structure that we have worked with before.